kevinthant/InputFilter/README.md

 A tiny PHP libary for input filtering and validation that can be used across with any framework or application.
-It uses the PHP native filters for filtering and validationm see more information on available list of PHP native filters:
+It uses the PHP native filters for filtering and validation.
+See more information on available list of PHP native filters:

 http://php.net/manual/en/filter.filters.php